Modifiable risk factors for dementia (And what you can do about them)

 “Prevention approaches should aim to decrease risk factor levels early (the earlier, the better) and keep them low throughout life (the longer, the better)” — Livingston et al., 2024, p 572.

-Upside Stories offers online therapy and structured 10-week programs like Healthy Brain, Happy Heart, designed for midlife and beyond.
+Upside Stories offers online therapy and individualised 10-week programs like Healthy Brain, Happy Heart, designed for midlife and beyond.

 Elwood, P., Galante, J., Pickering, J., Palmer, S., Bayer, A., Ben-Shlomo, Y., … Gallacher J. (2013).
 Healthy Lifestyles Reduce the Incidence of Chronic Diseases and Dementia: Evidence from the Caerphilly Cohort Study.
 PLoS ONE, 8(12), e81877. https://doi.org/10.1371/journal.pone.0081877